ARM-software/abi-aa/memtagabielf64/memtagabielf64.rst

 * ``0``, indicating that the desired MTE mode is Synchronous
 * ``1``, indicating that the desired mode is Asynchronous.

-This entry is only valid on the main executable, usage in dynamically loaded objects is ignored.
+This entry is only valid on the main executable.
+Usage in dynamically loaded objects is ignored.

 The presence of the ``DT_AARCH64_MEMTAG_HEAP`` dynamic array entry indicates